-[W]here the risk of entrenchment is demonstrated. where partisan considerations render the traditional districtdrawing compromises irrelevant, where no justification other than party advantage can be found," courts should invalidate such a scheme as unconstitutional.
+[W]here the risk of entrenchment is demonstrated, where partisan considerations render traditional the district-drawing compromises irrelevant, where no justification other than party advantage can be found," courts should invalidate such a scheme as unconstitutional.

 Justice Kennedy concurred separately, and although he saw "weighty arguments for holding cases like these to be nonjusticiable" he was unwilling to bar all future partisan gerrymandering claims.
 Id. at 309, 124 S.Ct.
 1769.